Kubashok/malicious-c2-infrastructure/README.md

-Repository contains IP addresses of C2 Frameworks:
+Repository contains IP addresses of C2 infrastructure that hackers use to communicate and control.
+This allows them to launch cyberattacks, steal data, or spread malware collected during malware analysis and hunting.

+#Frameworks:
 - Cobalt Strike
 - Empire
 - Metasploit Framework